p4lang/behavioral-model/docs/simple_switch.md

-It is still recommended to use the `@atomic` annotation in your P4_16 code to mark blocks of code containing multiple register accesses that you wish to be atomic relative to other packets being processed, but as of March 2019, the BMv2 implementation ignore such annotations.
+It is still recommended to use the `@atomic` annotation in your P4_16 code to mark blocks of code containing multiple register accesses that you wish to be atomic relative to other packets being processed, but as of March 2019, the BMv2 implementation ignores such annotations.

 ### BMv2 `random` implementation notes